MCH Questions in colon

 d) Follow up, first test of CEA in 8-10 days followed by weekly tests thereafter

-A. 25% do not have family history
+A. 25% do not have knowledge of family history

 B. Attenuated FAP has less than 100 polyps and delayed onset (50-55 yrs)